Restaurant Tech Terms For Dummies

 - Touchscreen – Much like a smartphone or a tablet, a touchscreen is a device that allows you to manipulate information by touching the screen.
 It’s all there in the name!

-Things You’ll Hear Behind in the Office
+Restaurant Tech Terms You’ll Hear Behind in the Office

 - Business Intelligence – Using the data analytics process, business intelligence looks at collected information, employing machine learning to find statistical trends.